 8. Doctor’s House

-Madiha institution Doctor’s House doesn’t appeal as a place to stay since it’s aimed at a younger backpacking crowd but it’s a nice place to stop by for a drink and bite.
+Madiha institution, Doctor’s House, doesn’t appeal to me as a place to stay since it’s aimed at a younger backpacking crowd (my hostel days are mostly behind me now), but it’s a nice place to stop by for a drink and bite.

 9. Casa Tharin